marcoradocchia/bode_plot/README.md

 ## Requirements:
 * __Digilent WaveForms__
 * __Digilent Adept for Linux Runtime__ (Linux only)
-* __Python 3__: in case you're using these scripts on Windows you need to add Python to Path in Environment Variables section; already installed on Linux
+* __Python 3__: in case you're using these scripts on Windows you need to install and add Python3 to Path in Environment Variables; already installed on Linux
 * __TEX distribution__ (tested using TeX Live)
-* __GhostScript__: required by 'matplotlib' in order to work with LaTeX (should be already installed on Linux)
+* __GhostScript__: required by 'matplotlib' in order to work with LaTeX (already installed on Linux)

 ## Important: